 · Your complaint is not eligible for review and the reasons why, or;

 · Your complaint is eligible and will be reviewed by the ICRP, and you will be provided with a date and time for a meeting.

-To begin a review of your concern or complaint with the ICRP, you must put it in writing using this form and send it to the Director of Child Welfare at CCASH.
-In accordance with regulations, CCASH will respond in writing within seven days from receipt of the complaint to determine if your complaint is eligible for the ICRP review process.
-CCASH will notify you in writing about the decision and reason for the decision.
-If the complaint is eligible, you will be invited to meet with the CCASH’s Internal Review Panel within 14 days of the agency’s response letter.
-The panel chosen by the Executive Director of the agency will be comprised of senior agency staff not involved with the family and a person not employed by the agency (this could be a member of the Board of Directors of CCASH.)
+If your complaint is eligible for review, the ICRP will meet with you in person at a time that is convenient for you and the members of the panel within 14 days after you have received the response from the ICRP, or later if you request it.
+The panel chosen by the Executive Director of the agency will be comprised of senior agency staff not involved with the family and a person not employed by the agency (this could be a member of the Board of Directors of CCASH).
+If you are French speaking, the ICRP will be conducted in French.
 You may bring a representative with you to this meeting.
 If you are a member of a band or aboriginal community, you may also bring a representative of your band or aboriginal community.
 The panel will review your concerns and discuss them with you at the meeting.

-For more information on this process please contact CCASH at 905-525-2012
+For more information on this process, please contact CCASH at 905-525-2012.

 You claim that CCASH has: